aaronfodor/StolenVehicleDetector/Machine Learning/OCR/Readme.md

 # OCR

-This is the repository of the OCR algorithm.
+This is the repository of the Optical Character Recognition algorithm.